China cracks down on VPN sellers over Alibaba

-The Chinese government has issued a warning to any websites that are selling virtual private networks.
+The Chinese government has issued a warning to websites selling virtual private networks.

-On Thursday, the Cyberspace Administration of China demanded that five websites remove vendors that sell VPNs, which the country outlawed in July.
-Officials in China wanted to stop people from using VPNs to get around the Great Firewall, which blocked websites like Twitter and Facebook.
+The Cyberspace Administration of China on Thursday demanded that five websites remove vendors that sell VPNs, which the country outlawed in July.
+Officials in China aim to stop people from using VPNs to get around its internet filter dubbed the Great Firewall, which blocks websites like Twitter and Facebook.

-One of the websites included Alibaba and Taobao, China's largest e-commerce retailer, according to Reuters.
+One of the websites warned was Alibaba's Taobao, China's largest online retailer, according to Reuters.

 The government issued an order to "immediately carry out a comprehensive clean-up of harmful information, close corresponding illegal accounts" and "submit a rectification report," Reuters reported.